prmtl/appfy.recipe.gae/README.txt

   recipe = appfy.recipe.gae:tools
   sdk-directory = ${gae_sdk:destination}/google_appengine

+  # Add these paths to sys.path in the generated scripts.
+  extra-paths =
+      app/lib
+      app/distlib

 Note that this example references an `gae_sdk` section from the `appfy.recipe.gae:sdk` example.
 An absolute path could also be used.